 30 Days of Writing is a practical online course for writers and artists who'd enjoy the challenge of putting together a book in a month.

-The course is especially suited to anyone who'd like to take on a short project not necessarily linked to a book project you're working on.
-It's an opportunity to create that passion project you've been mulling over for years, or to find out...
+The course is especially suited to anyone who'd like to take on a short project not necessarily linked to the book you're working on.
+It's an opportunity to create that passion project you've been mulling over for years, to start the New Year with a first draft, or to find out...

 - how to turn what you love into a novella, or

-- how to compile a collection of short pieces, or
+- how to compile a book of interconnected short pieces, or

 - how to devise a hybrid text combining text and images, or

 - how to make a book from what you thought was "just a hobby"

 The online course is devised so that you can start a project from scratch and complete a first draft by the end of February.
 The course is a month-long commitment and will benefit anyone who'd like the inspiration and support to write daily for 30 days alongside other writers from around the world.

 There will be a dedicated and private course blog where you can share your work and receive ongoing feedback and suggestions from the tutor and fellow participants.
 The course will be led by the writer and editor, Shaun Levin, who's also the creator of Writing Maps.